 Make an appointment

-To make your appointment, please call 503 494-7672 during business hours (8:00 a.m. to 5 p.m., Monday through Friday) and we'd be happy to schedule an appointment for your evaluation.
+To make your appointment, please select your eye doctor using the links below (under Our Team), and call us during business hours.
 Our office is located at the Portland South Waterfront location of Casey Eye Institute (bottom of the tram) on the 11th floor.

 When you call, tell the scheduling staff you'd like to be assessed for contact lenses wear and let them know whether you currently wear contacts.
 If yes, we'll need to know if they're gas permeable or soft lenses.
 If you used to wear contact lenses but haven't worn them for a while, let us know that, too.
 If you have had an eye exam recently, bring the record of the exam to your appointment so we don't have to repeat the full exam.
 If you haven't had a recent exam, or if you can't get the records from your exam, you'll need a full exam in addition to the contact lens assessment.